gnea/grbl/doc/markdown/interface.md

   - If an empty line with only a return is sent to Grbl, it considers it a valid line and will return an `ok` too, except it didn't do anything.

 * **`error:X`**: Something went wrong!
 Grbl did not recognize the command and did not execute anything inside that message.
 The `X` is given as a numeric error code to tell you exactly what happened.
-The table below decribes every one of them.
+The table below describes every one of them.

 	| ID | Error Code Description |
 |:-------------:|----|